 these similarities were not just coincidence.
 This practice

-new and previously unrecognised element of oriental health
+new and previously unrecognized element of oriental health

 practice into Western culture.
 The rosary might be viewed as a